opentripplanner/OpenTripPlanner/docs/Configuration.md

 Besides GTFS-RT transit data, OTP can also fetch real-time data about bicycle rental networks including the number of bikes and free parking spaces at each station.
-We support bike rental systems from JCDecaux, BCycle, VCub, Keolis, Bixi, and the Dutch OVFiets system.
+We support bike rental systems from JCDecaux, BCycle, VCub, Keolis, Bixi, the Dutch OVFiets system, and a generic KML format.
 It is straightforward to extend OTP to support any bike rental system that exposes a JSON API or provides KML place markers, though it requires writing a little code.

 ### Configuration